studio-neptune/yuuki/README.md

 ## Documents

-Are you finding how to setup, use, or extend its features?
+Are you finding how to setup, configure, and use it, or extend its features?

-The documentation is preparing, will be available on [GitHub Wiki](https://github.com/star-inc/star_yuuki_bot/wiki) as soon as possible.
+The documentation for developers is available on [GitHub Wiki](https://github.com/star-inc/star_yuuki_bot/wiki).

+Welcome to help us for improving and making `Yuuki` better!

 ## Logo Copyright